 That said, your healthier sushi meal could look something like this:

 If you have a larger appetite, you may want to order a house salad (easy on the dressing), a bowl of miso soup, and a side dish of edamame.
 Contrary, if you still want to enjoy miso soup and edamame but do not have the appetite for all the food, consider ordering two sushi rolls instead of three.

 For the most part, we'd recommend sticking with a few rolls and adding in some healthy sides, but especially if you don't eat sushi often, it's OK to order whatever you're in the mood for at the time and balance it out with your meals and snacks throughout the rest of the day.

 Can you eat sushi and lose weight?

-The good news is, sushi can be a part of your diet if you're trying to lose weight.
+The good news is that sushi can be a part of your diet if you're trying to lose weight.
 Following the suggestions mentioned, such as ordering more of the traditional rolls and less of the specialty rolls, will help you from eating more calories than you need.

 Some restaurants also offer brown rice as an alternative to white rice.
 If you are managing your weight or want to eat healthier, you may want to swap the white for the brown for the fiber, which can be more satisfying and have a lesser effect on your blood sugar.

-Practicing mindful eating is also key to managing weight, avoiding overeating, and gaining an extra pound or two.
+Practicing mindful eating is also key to managing weight and avoiding overeating.
 Listen to your body by eating slowly and savoring every bite.